BuzzVerse/rusty_beagle/README.md

 1. Create config for rusty_beagle, example config is available in rusty_beagle/conf.ron
 1. Run ```./rusty_beagle <path_to_config>```

-> In case of permission errors during POST network connection check, change the capabilities of rusty_beagle binary by running `sudo setcap cap_net_raw+ep [path/to/rusty_beagle]`

 # How to build on Apple Silicon using Docker

 1. In docker directory run commands below